wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 I had, and I still have.

-When I joined Yu-Life Club in 2000, I was invited to the new member orientation to give a speech.
+When I joined Yu-Life Club in 2020, I was invited to the new member orientation to give a speech.

 Raise your hands if you have attended such a meeting.

-Yes.
-I thought I was sophisiticated and confident enough to do this.
+At that time, I thought I was sophisticated and confident enough to do this.
 Of course, I practiced a lot before the meeting.

 On that day, the meeting started, I spoke.
 Audience applauded.
 The meeting ended.